 Tax Benefits of the CollegeChoice 529 Direct Savings Plan

 For all account holders, contributions can grow tax-exempt.
 This means your earnings will be shielded from Uncle Sam, and you can take full advantage of compound interest.
-Your withdrawals will also be tax-free if you use the money to fund qualified higher education expenses such as tuition and mandatory fees.
+Your withdrawals will also be tax-free as long as you use the money to fund qualified higher education expenses such as tuition and mandatory fees.

 What Are My Investment Options?